hucancode/hucancode/src/posts/draw-taiji-with-glsl.md

 ## Make a Taiji

+The term Taiji (太极) literally is "Supreme Ultimate", is a concept in [Daoism](<https://en.wikipedia.org/wiki/Taiji_(philosophy)>).
+It's symbol consists of curves and circle, Taiji is understood to be the highest conceivable principle, that from which existence flows.

 ### Draw a circle

 To draw a circle, you first calculate the distance from the given pixel to the center.